GCTMLP/all_messages/README.md

 This is service, that aggregates messages from your favourite messengers and social networks

+How does it works

+Technical side: link to presentation

+1. You registrate on All_Messages
+2. Setup your personal data
+3. Setup connection to API
+4. Add or export contacts
+5. Enjoy Messaging different messengers and social networks in one place

 Technology stack is:
   - Python3
   - Nginx